Jaseci-Labs/jaseci/support/jac-lang.org/docs/start.md

 - Data Spatial Programming
     - Jac Lang's programming approach focuses on data-spatial constructs, enhancing the handling and visualization of data in ways traditional programming paradigms might not support.

+- Programming with Large Language Models
+    - Jac-lang has an up & coming feature which allows programmers to integrate LLMs into their programming pipeline seamlessly without the need for learning extensive libraries and complicated new syntaxes.
 <!-- ## Integrating Jac into Python Modules

 JacLang also provides a seamless way to import Jac into existing Python modules through library functions.
 Here's an example: